ubco-cmps/phys111_course/class/final.md

 - Using google to search for concepts is NOT cheating.
 - You can use ANY resource except CHEGG, Course Hero, SLADER and other similar websites that have Q&A or answer questions.
 - If you come across the same or similar question on google, resist the temptation to keep reading, and close your browser tab.
-- Do NOT take pictures of the questions - that IS CHEATING.
+- Do NOT take pictures or screenshots of your questions - that IS CHEATING.
 - Do NOT share test questions with your anyone - that IS CHEATING.

 Overall, do not stress!
 You will be fine :-)